itsfrank98/immense/README.md

 ## Using the API
 Once you have the API IP, you can send requests to it.
 Find some examples in [examples](examples).
 Depending on the techniques that you want to use, some parameters are required and some others are not.
-The system requires links to some files.
+The system requires hdfs links to some files.
 Refer to the next paragraph for more information about how the files should be structured.<br>
 Once a request is sent, the Job ID will be shown.
 It can be used for getting information about the status of the training task, via the ```task_status``` endpoint.
 Once the training is finished, use the ```predict``` endpoint in order to get predictions.
 If one or more user IDs